 The Swift mount, with its trademark teardrop weight, is also unique to the brand.
 It’s finished in the same dark-coffee crinkle as the finder ring.

 The mount is a German equatorial, but has no motor or even slow-motion controls; arguably it doesn’t need them.
 The push-pull action of the axes is perfectly weighted and super-smooth with no backlash.
 Classysilver-on-black (Takahashi-like again?) setting circles are provided.

 The basic action of the mount is excellent – if only most modern alt-az mounts were this smooth.
 But it’s not flawless.
 One problem is the setup’s weight: so light that it’s easy to move the tripod when you push the mount axes around and the slightest nudge of a toe in the dark budges it enough to lose your position in the sky.

-Of course that light weight makes the Model 838 perfect for grab-n-go, from a time before such a concept existed.
+That light weight makes the Model 838 perfect for grab-n-go, from a time before the idea existed.